catchpeter/crystaLiZe/data_taking/README.md

 3. (Optional) Run alert.py in the background such that you are alerted to detector changes.

 ### Important note
 To change dynamic range, you need to recompile the C wavedump code.
-Slack Ryan for now.
+See [here](https://docs.google.com/document/d/1PZcBzSNf7uQdnl2_TCMCjeTFrwEFF9t0pqfaSXodmwE/edit)

 ### Troubleshooting
-Slack Ryan (more documentation forthcoming)
+See [here](https://docs.google.com/document/d/1PZcBzSNf7uQdnl2_TCMCjeTFrwEFF9t0pqfaSXodmwE/edit), then slack Ryan.